The spacetime geodesy of perfect fluid spheres: Spacetime geodesy of perfect fluid spheres: Examples

 We start with a rather non-trivial (certainly not \emph{a priori} obvious) example of spacetime geodesy.
 Take two arbitrary integrable functions, $f(r)$ and $w(r)$, plus an arbitrary constant $K_0$, and consider this line-element:

-This is always has a spatially isotropic Ricci tensor satisfying $R^r{}_r = R^\theta{}_\theta = R^\phi{}_\phi$.
-(And so, assuming the usual Einstein equations, is suitable for describing a perfect fluid sphere.)
+This always has a spatially isotropic Ricci tensor satisfying $R^r{}_r = R^\theta{}_\theta = R^\phi{}_\phi$ (and therefore, assuming the usual Einstein equations, is suitable for describing a perfect fluid sphere, and even if one does not wish to assume the usual Einstein equations, this is nevertheless a geometrically interesting spacetime with locally isotropic spatial curvature).

 Verifying this is relatively easy: Just feed the line element into {\sf Maple} and check that $R^r{}_r = R^\theta{}_\theta = R^\phi{}_\phi$.
 (Some human intervention is still required.)
 On the other hand, \emph{finding} this form of the line element is somewhat tedious and requires some inspired guesswork and more than a little direct human intervention.
 Let us see how to derive this result.

 \enlargethispage{20pt} Let us start with the metric in its most general form

 This respects spherical symmetry and time independence but at this stage imposes no additional constraint.

 Before we do anything else let us consider the null convergence condition (NCC). \\ In complete generality